 Using ZenScreen is very easy and it comes with quite different features!

 While ZenScreen has a lot of features but it has its fair share of limitations.
-Like it has no feature of tracking the whereabouts of your children.
+Like it has no feature for tracking the whereabouts of your children.
 So, if you want to know their location then it’s not an app for you.
 Along with that, blocking native applications like FaceTime and iMessage is not available either.
-Therefore, if these two are your requirements then we suggest you go with either Kidslox or keep on reading for the best one!
+Therefore, if these two are your requirements then I suggest you go with either Kidslox or keep on reading for the best iPhone parental control app.

 Subscription Cost: Free plan (5 devices), Pro Annual ($3.99 per month), Pro Monthly ($4.99)